Józefa and Stanisława Dziuba

 - In "Wyjście z Bodzentyna" (1960), Avram Cislowski's name is written as Abraham Scislowski.

-- After the war ended, Alter and Morris Grosman remained in the vicinity of Bodzentyn for a short period.
-They met a few other Jews that were originally from Bodzentyn and that had survived.
+- After the war ended, Alter and Morris Grosman remained in and near Bodzentyn for a short period.
+They met a few other Jews originally from Bodzentyn, who had survived.
 Two of them were brothers that Poles in another village had hidden.
 They were tailors, and together with the Grosman brothers, they started a small business.
 However, being afraid of antisemitic groups of partisans and having heard what had happened to other Jews on their return, the small group of Jews decided to leave.

 - In the article "Wyjście z Bodzentyna" (1960), Boleslaw Wzorek testifies that the Grossman brothers visited him before they left Bodzentyn in 1945.
-They told him about the promise they had made to each other, that the ones who survived would give the ones killed a proper burial.
-Thus they located where they had buried Avram Cislowski in the winter of 1944, and brought the body to the Jewish cemetery and buried their friend there.
+They told him about their promise to each other that the ones who survived would give the ones killed a proper burial.
+Thus, they located where they had buried Avram Cislowski in the winter of 1944, brought the body to the Jewish cemetery and buried their friend there.
 Source: Mularczyk A., Rywanowicz R, Kąkolewsk K. (1960).
 Wyjście z Bodzentyna [Coming out from Bodzentyn].
 Nowa Kultura, Nr 19 (528), p 9.

-- Extra resource: Stanisława Dziuba and Józefa Dziuba hid two Soviet prisoners of war, who managed to escape from one of the hardest POW camps in the vicinity.
-View video filmed interview in which these facts are mentioned (accessed 9 July 2021)
+- Extra resource: According to a video, Stanisława Dziuba and Józefa Dziuba hid two Soviet prisoners of war who managed to escape from one of the hardest POW camps in the vicinity.
+View the video filmed interview in which these facts are mentioned (accessed 9 July 2021)

 - Righteous among the Nations: Read about the rescue of Nachman (Józef) Rubinowicz in Bodzentyn by the Zygadlewicz family